Niiti/HuTouch-AI-Demo/nectorfigma/README.md

 ## Upskill result

-This document provides detailed instructions and is part of the upskilling initiative from HuTouch.: [Upskill.txt](code_review_meditationapp.txt)
+This document provides detailed instructions and is part of the upskilling initiative from HuTouch.: [Review.txt](Review.txt)
 ---